larpchronicles/rules/chronicles-rulebook.md

 ---
 A character who is **Permanently Dead** may no longer be returned to life by any means.
 The Player of a **Permanently Dead** character may then allocate 75%, rounded up, of the accumulated SP of the **Permanently Dead** character into a new Character, or promote their secondary character to their primary status with 75%, rounded up, of the accumulated SP of the now **Permanently Dead** character.

 If a player creates a new character.
-The secondary and tertiary characters SP will be recalculated based off the new primary character’s total.
+The secondary and tertiary characters SP will be recalculated based off the new primary character's total.

 Only the Primary Character can receive Permanent Death.

 ## Retiring a Character

-Have you slayed your families’ killers, wiped out those pesky goblins, or even ascended into Godhood?
-If so, you may feel that your character’s arc has ended, or perhaps a situation has arisen where it is no longer fun to play the character, and it is time to hang up their boots.
-With Plot’s approval you may retire your character and allocate 100% of the XP to a new character or promote another with no XP loss.
+Have you slayed your families' killers, wiped out those pesky goblins, or even ascended into Godhood?
+If so, you may feel that your character's arc has ended, or perhaps a situation has arisen where it is no longer fun to play the character, and it is time to hang up their boots.
+With Plot's approval you may retire your character and allocate 100% of the XP to a new character or promote another with no XP loss.

 ## Killing Blow